 On Easter Sunday I went to mass at Sacred Heart.
 They are tearing down the school to build a new parish center.
-It’s kind of crazy to see this as I was third generation to go to this school.
+It's kind of crazy to see this as I was third generation to do to this school.
 The building is over 100 years old so they definitely got good use out of it.

 I then went home and we sat outside since it was a nice day.

 On Monday, 4/22, I had to do laundry.
 Packing light means less clothes and more doing laundry.

 My mom had the day off so we went into town.
 We first visited my grandma and I put the new registration sticker on the Cougar.

 We then drove out to Stratford and went to the This & That Wisconsin Store.

 On the way back, I stopped at a self service maple syrup kiosk.

 We then went to Marshfield Mercantile and I found a cool old license plate.

 We visited my other grandma and headed to Hewitt's Meat Processing.